Best Things to Do in Trogir Croatia (in 2023)

 Trogir, Croatia is a Mediterranean fantasy.

 With options like Dubrovnik, Hvar, and Plitvice Lakes, you might be asking yourself, is Trogir Croatia worth a visit?
 The answer is a resounding YES!
 If you are spending a few days in Split, then Trogir should definitely be on your radar for a day trip away from the busy city.

-18 Incredible Things to Do in Trogir, Croatia
+17 Best Things to Do in Trogir, Croatia

-#1 Wander the Old Town Streets
+1. Wander the Old Town Streets

 When it comes to what to do in Trogir, the number one activity on your list should be getting lost in the old town streets.
 Trust me, wandering through Trogir’s striking marble streets is like a scene straight out of a medieval fairytale.

 Each twisting laneway leads to a new discovery.
 You’ll come upon charming courtyards, witness locals meeting in the alley for a chat, and uncover hidden ateliers all while a breeze carries the delicious scent of homemade Dalmatian cooking through the air.

-#2 Stroll Down the Riva
+2. Stroll Down the Riva

-Arguably one of the most beautiful waterfronts (or rivas) in all of Croatia, you simply cannot miss a walk down the Trogir promenade.
+Arguably one of the most beautiful waterfronts (called a riva in Croatian) in the country, you simply cannot miss a walk down the Trogir promenade.
 The riva is the most popular area in Trogir, stretching the entire length of the island.

 Flanked with palm trees and cafes, the riva is buzzing at all times of the day.
 You’ll spot people strolling, stopping to chat, sipping coffee, and enjoying lunch with a view of the sea.
 In the summertime, beautiful boats and luxury yachts dock at the riva too, making it truly a sight to behold.

 3. Take in the Incredible Views of Trogir from Kamerlengo Castle

-#4 People Watch on the Piazza
+4. People Watch on the Piazza

 The heart of Trogir’s social life is the radiant Piazza.
 This central square is like a picture straight out of Italy, complete with old Venetian townhouses and a portico.